How Long Do Talking Stages Last Before Dating? The Honest Answer

 • “We have been talking for a while now and I care about you.
 I am ready to call you my boyfriend/girlfriend if you are too.”

-2. Read Their Response
+2. How to Read Their Response

 • They say yes immediately: Great!
 They have been thinking the same thing.
 You are now official.